 Lead-based paint is a potential health hazard, particularly for young children.
 In fact, deteriorated or damaged lead-based paint is the primary cause of childhood lead poisoning.
-Lead poisoning can cause growth, behavior and learning problems in children.
+Lead poisoning can cause growth, behavior, and learning problems in children.
 The effects of lead poisoning cannot be reversed and the damage may be permanent.

 The lead-free certificate means an inspection was conducted, which includes collecting paint and dust wipe samples that were tested for lead.
 The samples are taken from different interior and exterior painted surfaces, including floors, doors, stairs, windows, and trim.
-If no lead-based paint was found, the property is registered into WALDO as lead-free.
+If no lead-based paint was found, the property is registered in WALDO as lead-free.

 The lead-safe certificate does not include collecting paint samples unless the property owner wants the paint tested.
 All paint is treated as lead-based paint unless proven to be lead-free.
 The certified lead hazard investigator or risk assessor evaluates the property looking for potential lead-based paint hazards.
 The hazards include damaged paint, paint chips, dust, and situations that might cause paint to deteriorate.
 These situations include active water leaks, moisture damage, non-working downspouts and gutters, or windows, doors, and drawers that damage paint when opened or closed.
-If the property passes the investigation a lead-safe certificate will be issued for a period of 9 months to 20 years.
+If the property passes the investigation, a lead-safe certificate will be issued for a period of 9 months to 20 years.

-For more information, contact the
+For more information, contact the Lead and Asbestos Section

-Phone: (608) 261-6876 | Fax: (608) 266-9711
+Phone: 608-261-6876 | Fax: 608-266-9711